The First Steps in Digital HR Strategy

 Automate your processes

 You don’t need RPA or AI at this stage to automate your basic process and free valuable admin time (as well as capture and maintain your data and digitise your documentation in one go).
-As long as your platform provides a workflow tool you will be able to design appropriate digital workflows to replace your paper processes.
+As long as your platform provides an automation workflow tool you will be able to design appropriate digital workflows to replace your paper processes.

 Beware, though, that you are not digitising process for the sake of digitisation.
 This is another opportunity to be ruthless.
 Interrogate every process and ask ‘why?’.
 Then, if the process justifies its continued existence, dust it down, inspect and improve it.

 So, you have your platform, processes, data and documentation strategy in place.
 It's now time to engage all your employees in the digitisation journey.
 Not only the most valuable asset to your organisation as a whole, but also the subject matter experts on their own data.

 Giving employees safe, secure and relevant access to the systems under digitised processes will reduce the admin burden on the HR teams exponentially.
 Keep as much as you can within the boundaries of the system, so you can retain visibility and control of the data, information flow and timings.

 Now you have your data under control, analytics are the crucial next step.
 Analytics give HR science-based facts to support their people strategy recommendations at board level.
 You no longer need a degree in advanced algebra to leverage them.

 Modern platforms should make it easy to design and implement analytics.
 Ours also comes with 100 pre-loaded templates, giving HR managers the ability to quickly mine people data for insights that can help drive efficiency, productivity, retention and engagement.